xinxliu/OpenCV-Toys/README.md

 ####Toy List:
 ***
-+ **HappyChritmas**: Detect your face and wear a red hat on your head, camera needed
++ **MerryChristmas**: Detect your face and wear a red hat on your head, camera needed
 + **erode_dilate**: Erode or dilate a picture.
 Double-click to change to another mode
 + **featuresMatch**: Detect and match the same features of two related pictures
 + **filter**: Show a few type of filter on picture